vandeseer/easytable/README.md

 * define single cells with bottom-, top-, left- and right-border width separatly
 * define the background color on row or cell level
 * define padding (top, bottom, left, right) on cell level
+* define border color (on table, row or cell level)

 I would say: it's OK, but don't expect too much ... ;-)